Seydi89/automationtask/README.md

 * Download and activate Lombok plugin (for IntelliJ)
 * Download chromedriver compatible with project Selenium version
-* Update from properties files
+* Update properties files for user credentials and related paths

 ## Running the Tests